Casaquin: Wear

 Women of the 18th century typically wore one of three styles of dresses.
 The first was an open robe, which was a gown with a joint bodice and skirt which was open at the front.
 The second was a closed robe, which also featured a joint bodice and skirt but was not open at the front.
 These gowns were then covered by a "wrapping gown" which also had varied styles.
 These included a Mantua or a loose fitting gown, a sack-back gown, which had box style pleats around the back or a Polonaise which was an overskirt with draped and ruffled material.
 The final style of dress was a detached skirt and bodice.
 The bodice worn with the detached skirt also had alternative styles.
 One of these was a casaquin.
 The other styles included a Petenlair which was looser and longer than a casaquin or a riding style jacket which was usually paired with a riding skirt and waistcoat.

-The casaquin was originally worn by working class females however during the 1720s it was also adopted by the upper class and considered a fashionable garment.
+The casaquin was originally worn by working class women, but during the 1720s it was also adopted by the upper class and considered a fashionable garment.
 The casaquin was regarded as a variation of the popular fashionable gown, robe à la française which was an informal gown worn by almost all social classes during the 18th Century apart from the extremely poor.
 During this time comfort and simplicity were increasingly growing as more desirable features of clothing, this was due to the Court of Louis XIV allowing for the introduction of more nonchalant and less confined styles of clothing categorised as "negligee style".

 The casaquin was also worn to accentuate the features of the ideal body type that was coveted during this time period, this involved having a waist so small it was comparable to the handspan of a male.